Inheriting a Reverse Mortgage in Louisiana:

 Property with a reverse mortgage can be moved into a living revocable trust.
 The heirs will no longer have to worry about making the remaining payment.
 Rather, the trustee will have the authority to use other assets in the estate to pay off the mortgage lender and settle the outstanding balance.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our succession lawyers are experienced at handling all types of successions in Louisiana.
-We can help guide you through the process and advise you of your rights and options if you inherit a reverse mortgage.
+Our experienced succession lawyers are well versed at handling all types of successions and probate matters in Louisiana.
+We can help guide you through the probate process and advise you of your rights and options if you inherit a reverse mortgage.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.